northbridge-sys/en-lsl-framework/README.md

 ## Introduction

-**Xi is under active and ongoing development; many functions have not been fully tested.
+**En is under active and ongoing development; many functions have not been fully tested.
 Do not use this framework in your projects until this message is removed!
 It is experimental and highly unstable!**

 A framework for the [Linden Scripting Language](https://wiki.secondlife.com/wiki/LSL_Portal) in [Second Life](https://secondlife.com/).

 LSL is the native scripting language used to control Second Life objects.
 Certain third-party viewers incorporate an [LSL preprocessor](https://wiki.firestormviewer.org/fs_preprocessor) that provides C-style preprocessor macros via the built-in script editor.
-The Xi LSL Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.
+The En LSL Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.

 ## Key Features

-Some of the useful features Xi provides:
+Some of the useful features En provides:

-- XiLog - a standardized logging interface that encourages better scripting
+- enLog - a standardized logging interface that encourages better scripting
-- XiChat - `llListen`/`llRegionSayTo` with hash channels, packetization, and LSD/KVP/inventory transfers
+- enChat - `llListen`/`llRegionSayTo` with hash channels, packetization, and LSD/KVP/inventory transfers
-- XiIMP - `llMessageLinked` (or XiChat) with lists, script filtering, and a request-response protocol
+- enIMP - `llMessageLinked` (or enChat) with lists, script filtering, and a request-response protocol
-- XiLSD - functions to safely write, read, and manipulate key-value pairs in the `llLinksetData*` store
+- enLSD - functions to safely write, read, and manipulate key-value pairs in the `llLinksetData*` store
-- XiKVP - simple in-memory key-value pair database, particularly useful for backing up critical linkset data
+- enKVP - simple in-memory key-value pair database, particularly useful for backing up critical linkset data
-- XiTimer - `llSetTimerEvent` with string callbacks, multiple concurrent timers, and one-shot timers
+- enTimer - `llSetTimerEvent` with string callbacks, multiple concurrent timers, and one-shot timers
-- XiTest - unit testing utilities
+- enTest - unit testing utilities
 - Helper libraries for integers (including hex & bitwise), floats, vectors, rotations, strings, lists, and keys
 - Other helper libraries for time functions, object manipulation, and inventory management
 - Complete utility scripts, as well as drop-in `#import`able snippets for special use cases